Visit coronavirus.olemiss.edu for the complete “Return to Work On Campus” plan.

 Positive COVID-19 Tests

-If on campus, the employee or student should be discretely separated from others and sent home.
+If on campus, the employee should be discretely separated from others and sent home.
 If not on campus, the individual should be advised to stay at home.
-All employees or students should be asked to identify 1) any persons in our university community with whom they had contact with recently before the onset of symptoms, and 2) any areas of campus they visited during that time.
+The employee should be asked to identify 1) any persons in our university community with whom they had contact with recently before the onset of symptoms, and 2) any areas of campus they visited during that time.

-As you engage the student or employee, show empathy but do not provide medical advice.
+As you engage the employee, show empathy but do not provide medical advice.

-If the student or employee has yet to be tested, advise the student or employee that they may contact the physicians at University Health Services for questions, including guidance on treatment and preventive measures to minimize the risk of infection to others.
-The telephone number for Student Health is 662-915-7274.
+If the employee has yet to be tested, advise the employee that they may contact the physicians at University Health Services for questions, including guidance on treatment and preventive measures to minimize the risk of infection to others.
 The telephone number for Employee Health is 662-915-6550.

 Use provided checklist for further guidance.